keycloak/keycloak-community/design/client-secret-rotation.md

 Another example for dynamic client registration

-- Secret rotation is enabled, secret expiration is 30 days, rotated secret expiration is 2 days, Remaining expiration for rotation during update is 10 days.
+- Secret rotation policy is enabled, secret expiration is 30 days (2592000 seconds), rotated secret expiration is 2 days (172800 seconds), Remaining expiration for rotation during update is 10 days (864000 seconds).
 - Client is created through a client registration request with a new generated secret
 - 10 days later, client is updated with the call of OIDC client registration update request.
 At this point, there is 20 days for client secret to expire.
 Hence client secret won't be rotated during update
 - Another 11 days later, client is updated again with OIDC client registration update request.
 At this point, there is only 9 days